Skip to main content

 • Total action count for the session

-You can click any thumbnail to expand it full-screen and inspect the screenshot, or click View All Artifacts to open the full artifact manager for the session.
+• A live feed indicator when the agent is actively running computer use You can click any thumbnail to expand it full-screen and inspect the screenshot, or click View All Artifacts to open the full artifact manager for the session.

 Artifact Ownership Model